Visibility

 Your sales team spends the first half of every conversation establishing credibility

-When buyers arrive at a sales conversation with no prior awareness of your brand, the rep has to earn trust before they can sell anything.
-That's a visibility problem, not a sales problem.
+When buyers arrive at a sales conversation with no prior awareness of your brand, the sales rep has to earn trust before they can sell anything.
+That's a brand visibility problem, and it's slowing down sales conversations.

 When a less capable competitor wins because the buyer was already familiar with them, that familiarity did sales work that you missed out on.
 Getting into a sales process against a brand the buyer already trusts is an uphill battle.